Picking Calendar

 This red over yellow fruit is a popular peach with a long shelf life.
 It is a freestone peach and is great for cooking, baking, eating & canning.
 This is a great all around peach.

-August Picking
+August Apple Picking

 Viking Apple